El Tío

-El Tío (The Uncle) is the legendary Lord of the Underworld and protector of the mine in the folklore and religion of the mining society of Bolivia, especially the silver mine of Cerro Rico, Potosí, Bolivia, but also the whole Altiplano region extending to neighboring countries.
+El Tío (Spanish for "The Uncle") is the legendary Lord of the Underworld and protector of the mine in the folklore and religion of the mining society of Bolivia, especially the silver mine of Cerro Rico, Potosí, Bolivia, but also the whole Altiplano region extending to neighboring countries.

 Nomenclature

 The distinction between El Tío and the Supay (≒"devil") of the mines is ambiguous.
 He is also called by the combined form "Tío Supay" or "Uncle Supay".
 (Note: A supay, literally "shadow", originally designated the dead who wanders into the world of the living, and though it may be trying to "gather companions", is not seen as evil; and may possibly counsel the living on proper conduct in order to gain a peaceful death.)